-Since the implementation of the Goods and Services Tax (GST) in 2017, financial institutions have been charged a service tax of 18% on all their services.
-Keep reading to know how GST on personal loans can affect your cost of borrowing.
+Since the implementation of the Goods and Services Tax (GST) in 2017, financial institutions have been charging a service tax of 18% on their services, and personal loans are no exception.
+Banks charge 18% GST on personal loan processing free.
+So, how does GST on personal loans affect you?
+Does it increase the EMI amount?

 However, borrowers should know that GST only impacts certain components of a personal loan.
 It does not affect the interest charged by financial institutions or the EMI and principal amount.
 The components it impacts are as follows:

-GST is applicable on any prepayment or foreclosure charge that a borrower has to incur.
+GST is applicable on any prepayment or foreclosure charges that a borrower incurs while foreclosing their personal loan.
 Prior to GST, if one wished to repay the entire loan amount before the tenure, they had to pay a prepayment charge + 15% service tax.
-This charge is decided based on the number of EMIs one has paid and usually ranges from 2% to 5%.
-However, if you now decide to pre-close your loan, it will cost you a prepayment charge + 18% GST.
+This charge was decided based on the number of EMIs one had paid and usually ranged from 2% to 5%.
+However, if you decide to pre-close your loan now, it will cost you a prepayment charge + 18% GST.

 Additionally, GST is also levied on bounce charges, penal interest and charges on outstation collection.
 That said, with the implementation of GST, the tax system has become uniform, and you do not have to pay numerous taxes on different loan components.

-To make it simpler for you to understand the impact and changes that GST brings to personal loans, have a look at this table:
+To make it simpler for you to understand the impact and changes that GST brought to personal loans, have a look at this table:

 |Components||Before GST||After GST|

 If you choose a lender wisely, the additional costs brought by GST will not seem extravagant.
-By downloading Navi’s mobile app, you can avail a personal loan of up to Rs.20 lakh at competitive interest rates.
+If you want a personal loan at competitive interest rates and flexible EMIs, download the Navi app now and get cash loans up to Rs.20 lakh.